foster95/kytchentable/README.md

 * As a User I can see a home page which provides an overview of the restaurant so that I can know more about the restaurant
 * As a User I can see the contact details of the restaurant so that I know where to go and what number to call
 * As a user I can find out about the ethos of the restaurant so that I can decide if it is my sort of place to visit
+* As a User I can delete my account so that *I no longer have an account with Kytchen Table

 ### Could Have
 * As a user I can sign up to the restaurants mailing list so that I can recieve up to date information about changing menus at the restuarant